SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Use: This function is used to obtain the latest submission details for an oracle

-Returns: An object containing details of the last submission in the form as below
+Returns: An object containing details of the last submission in the form below
 ```json
 {
   "price": 10.01,